Himanshu13188/Himanshu13188/README.md

 I'm using this GitHub profile to document my learning journey and share hands-on projects I build along the way!

-🧠 Currently Learning:
-📗 Excel Dashboards
+📗 Excel

-🧮 SQL Revision
+🧮 SQL (Specialized)

-📊 Power BI (Coming Soon)
+📊 Power BI

-🐍 Python for Data Analysis (Coming Soon)
+🐍 Python for Data Analysis

 📅 This Week I’m Focusing On:
-Practicing Excel dashboard layouts

-Solving queries using SQL

-Learning data cleaning steps
+This repository contains my ongoing and upcoming projects in Data Analytics (Power BI, SQL, Python).
+Currently working on Blinkit Dashboard project.
+Final version with .pbix files and datasets will be uploaded soon.